 Type the words ‘dash cam’ into Amazon and the number of search results that appear can be intimidating.
 But nestled in amongst the pile of offerings is this Chinese brand that flaunts professional spec dash cams that cost up to half as much as some of the market leaders.

-Thanks largely to the brilliant Sony sensor, image quality is generally very good and linking the device to a laptop or PC is as simple as it gets.
+Thanks to the brilliant Sony sensor, we found image quality to be generally very good, while linking the device to a laptop or PC is as simple as it gets.
 Front and rear footage is handily divided into two separate files too, reducing the time spent browsing the various folders for the desired clip.

 Parking Mode is also good value at this price point, as it can be switched on to auto record whenever it senses motion.
 Alas, it requires a power source, so needs to either be hard-wired into the vehicle via a separate accessory or attached to an external power source.

 There aren’t many folk outside of the professional driving world that legitimately need a three-camera setup such as this, where individual units capture footage out of the windscreen, out of the rear and inside the cabin.
 But if you’re one of those people, Viofo’s package is enticing, since it offers a lot of technology for the money.

 The entire setup is compact and simple enough to install without impeding too much on windscreen real estate.
 Just be prepared to deal with lots of trailing wires and get used to hiding them in the car’s headliner or under the carpet.